Price to Cash Flow Ratio Calculator

 What is the price to cash flow ratio (P/CF ratio)?

 The price to cash flow ratio, more commonly known as the P/CF ratio, is an investment metric that ties a company's cash flow to its share price.
-You may be familiar with its more famous peers, the P/E ratio and the P/S ratio, which relate income statement metrics such as the sales and net profit.
+You may be familiar with its more famous peers, the P/E ratio (described in the price earnings ratio calculator) and the P/S ratio, which relate income statement metrics such as sales and net profit.
 Unlike them, the price to cash flow ratio links the share price to a cash flow statement metric.

 This metric is usually applied to identify companies that are undervalued.
 Interested in knowing how?
 Allow us to use an example to help you understand what is a good price to cash flow ratio.